reggi/Significance/readme.md

 ## Why

 I built this out of a need to remember and keep track of my week.
 Our lives pass by so quickly, none of us can remember what we ate for brakefast yesterday.
 I like making lists of my day but then I just have markdown or text files floating all over the place.
 This allows me to keep one giant list of everything I put into it, thoughts, words, feelings, actions, recaps, anything.
 My goal is to take the data and visualize it some day, seporating them all out by day via the timstamp.
-I need to start capturing it now, start the process of preservation, memories are a commodity, you'll only have a set ammount of them.
+I need to start capturing it now, start the process of preservation, memories are a commodity, you'll only have a set amount of them.
 All detail is lost if you don't capture them soon after they happen.

 ## How